If you want to bring an ice pack with you on your next flight, the rules can vary depending on the type of pack that you want to bring.

 • Saline solution

-Can You Bring a Frozen Water Bottle on a Plane?
+You Can Bring a Frozen Water Bottle Though

 If you want to bring a frozen water bottle on a plane for any reason, the same rules apply.